What is a statement of capital?

 When is the statement of capital needed?

 Although the Companies Act defines it as a separate statement, often the statement of capital is included within a number of other Companies House forms.
-That’s true whether the form is submitted on paper or electronically: either way, a service like Inform Direct will automatically assemble a compliant statement of capital that can be submitted.
+That’s true whether the form is submitted on paper or electronically.
+Either way, a service like Inform Direct will automatically assemble a compliant statement of capital that can be submitted.

 Firstly, a statement of capital is required by companies limited by shares when first forming the company via form IN01.
+This gives an illustration of the company’s initial share capital.

-From 30 June 2016, companies filing a confirmation statement on form CS01 can also include a statement of capital as part of the form.
-However, it only needs to be included where the share capital position has changed since the last statement of capital submitted.
+The annual confirmation statement (submitted on form CS01) can include a statement of capital as part of the form.
+It can be included each year if the company chooses to submit it, but the statement of capital only needs to be included where the share capital position has changed since the last statement of capital submitted.
 That might, for example, occur when in the course of a confirmation period a company has made a call on shares that were previously unpaid or partly paid.

 An updated statement of capital also needs to be completed and submitted to Companies House when various changes to a company’s share capital are made.
 The following forms are examples of cases where the statement of capital is either included within the form itself or needs to be submitted alongside the form: